spryker/code-migrator/README.md

 Translation on Zed side needs another plugin then this provided from Messenger bundle.
 If you don't have a MessengerDependencyProvider in your project add one add overwrite `addTranslationPlugin()` and use `Spryker\Zed\Glossary\Communication\Plugin\TranslationPlugin`

+User bundle needs to get GroupPlugin from Acl bundle injected.
+You need to create a UserDependencyProvider and override the `addGroupPlugin()` method which then returns Acl's GroupPlugin instead of the one from User.